Shift your winter mindset

 If you’re feeling like all I can do is eat chocolate and hide under a blanket all weekend, Magson recommends taking a mindful approach to your rut.
 “Sit with any negative thoughts rather than trying to resist them,” she urges.
 “Struggle often gives negativity fuel, whereas just being can bring on a shift.”
 In other words, acknowledge that you’re feeling lazy, allow a little ‘do nothing time’ and the motivation to plan your next non-couch-related move should follow.

 But having the get up and go to literally get up and go anywhere minus your Ugg boots is easier said than done.
 “Try and see the opportunity in the situation,” says Magson.
 “Ask yourself, ‘What is this weather a great opportunity for?’ ” If outside is looking a little more Game of Thrones season seven than one, take the opportunity to meal prep for the week or do a 10 minute at home movement session.
+Here are some batch cooking tips and recipes to get you started.

 “When you’re feeling positive, draft a small goal and strive for alternate behaviour – even if it’s just a tweak a week.”